moeni12/Group3/use_cases/USE_CASE-14.md

 ### Goal in Context

-As a reportert that we need to the top N populated cities in a region where N is provided by the user
+As a reportert that we need to report the top N populated cities in a region where N is provided by the user

 ### Scope